phaserjs/phaser/changelog/3.85/MatterJS.md

 `Matter.Runner` related changes [#1254](https://github.com/liabru/matter-js/pull/1254):

 * `Matter.Runner` now defaults to a fixed deterministic timestep and support for non-fixed timestep is removed
-* optionally set your performance budgets `runner.maxFrameTime` (see docs)
+* Optionally set your performance budgets `runner.maxFrameTime` (see docs)
-* note that `Matter.Runner` can now call zero, one, or multiple engine updates and events per display frame (see docs)
+* Note that `Matter.Runner` can now call zero, one, or multiple engine updates and events per display frame (see docs)
-* if needed set up your polyfill for `window.requestAnimationFrame`
+* If needed set up your polyfill for `window.requestAnimationFrame`
-* see `Matter.Runner` updated docs throughout
+* See `Matter.Runner` updated docs throughout

 Performance related changes [#1238](https://github.com/liabru/matter-js/pull/1238):